Modesto Mom Accused of Leaving Child, 39 Cats in Hot Truck

 When officers opened the truck, they found the child and cats "in significant distress" from being confined in the hot truck.

-The high temperature in Oakdale reached triple digits.
+The high temperature in Oakdale reached triple digits on Sunday.

 Gusman was arrested and booked into jail on child cruelty and animal cruelty charges.
 Gusman's son was put in protective custody.